Australian Wildlife Conservancy

-The Australian Wildlife Conservancy (AWC) is an independent Australian nonprofit organisation, working to conserve threatened wildlife and ecosystems in Australia.
-AWC is the largest private owner and manager of land for conservation in Australia, currently managing 31 sanctuaries and partnership sites for wildlife conservation that cover over 6.5 million hectares of land across Australia.
+The Australian Wildlife Conservancy (AWC) is an independent Australian nonprofit organisation that works to conserve threatened wildlife and ecosystems in Australia.
+AWC is the largest private owner and manager of land for conservation in Australia, currently managing 31 sanctuaries and partnership sites for wildlife conservation that cover over 6.5 million hectares across Australia.
 It partners with governmental agencies, Indigenous groups, and private landholders to manage landscapes for effective conservation.
 Most funding comes from private support in the form of tax-deductible donations from the public, as well as some government grants for particular purposes, such as from the Australian government's National Reserve System Program.

-As of 2022, AWC's most recent conservation project focuses on the Northern Quoll.
-AWC partnered with Territory Natural Resource Management (TRM), James Cook University, Gulf Savannah NRM, and Western Yalanji to trial conservation methods, including artificial dens for quolls, genetic research and controlled burn programs.
+AWC has undertaken conservation projects targeting threatened species such as northern quoll.
+AWC partnered with Territory Natural Resource Management (TRM), James Cook University, Gulf Savannah NRM, and Western Yalanji to trial conservation methods, including artificial dens for quolls, genetic research, and controlled burn programs.